yeontaek/Document-Similarity-BERT/README.md

 * Demo site : http://34.71.92.250:8000/

-## Feature Embedding using BERT in TensorFlow
+## Using BERT as a feature extractor